docker/cli/docs/reference/commandline/run.md

 If you want to add a running container to a network use the `docker network connect` subcommand.

 You can connect multiple containers to the same network.
-Once connected, the containers can communicate easily using only another container's IP address or name.
+Once connected, the containers can communicate using only another container's IP address or name.
 For `overlay` networks or custom plugins that support multi-host connectivity, containers connected to the same multi-host network but launched from different Engines can also communicate in this way.